What is DECODE?

 DAY 1 KEYNOTE:

-Join Kevin and Idris for a lively and passionate discussion around using the tools of literacy to build a better democracy.
-They will be exploring how systemic challenges impact communities of color in Chicago, the role that literacy can play in dismantling those systems, and how expanding our thinking around what literacy achievement looks like could create new pathways toward equity for Chicago’s youth.
+Join Kevin Coval and Idris Goodwin for a lively and passionate discussion around using the tools of literacy to build a better democracy.
+They discussed how systemic challenges impact communities of color in Chicago, the role that literacy can play in dismantling those systems, and how expanding our thinking around what literacy achievement looks like could create new pathways toward equity for Chicago’s youth.

 DAY 2 SCHEDULE: